 Taxation of renewed mortgage. - If a mortgage is renewed, based upon a previously recorded security deed, this is considered a new mortgage subject to an additional tax even though a new security deed is not taken.
 If a new security deed is taken and recorded, the tax is payable.
 1975 Op.
 Att'y Gen. No. 75-125.
-With respect to the instant Protest, per a "Cancellation of Deed to Secure Debt (Cancellation of Security Deed)" filed and recorded in [Deed Book Page 1, the original security instrument was formally canceled as of record on February 29, 2012, due to the original loan "having been paid in full."
-The "Cancellation of Deed to Secure Debt" was signed and witnessed on February 17, 2012.
-The instrument that was recorded under Protest on March 13, 2012, meets the definition of a long-term instrument secured by real estate per the Code.
-Accordingly, the instrument recorded under Protest, which advanced an amount of long-term principal to the Borrower in the amount of was subject to collection of full intangible recording tax on that amount by the Clerk of Superior Court, The Protest and Claim for Refund must therefore be denied.
-A copy of this determination is being provided to the Clerk of Superior Court, that the money collected and deposited into an escrow account per O.C.G.A. § 48-6-76(b) may be distributed according to law.
-Sincerely.

-Frank M. O'Connell
+With respect to the instant Protest, per a "Cancellation of Deed to Secure Debt (Cancellation of Security Deed)" filed and recorded in [[], the original security instrument was formally canceled as of record on March 22, 2013, due to the original loan "having been paid in full."
+The "Cancellation of Deed to Secure Debt" was signed and witnessed on March 13, 2013.
+The instrument that was recorded under Protest on April 10, 2013, meets the definition of a long-term instrument secured by real estate per the Code.
+Accordingly, the instrument recorded under Protest, which advanced an amount of long-term principal to the Borrower in the amount of was subject to collection of full intangible recording tax at the statutory rate by the Clerk of Superior Court, The Protest and Claim for Refund must therefore be denied.
+A copy of this determination is being provided to the Clerk of Superior Court, the money collected and deposited into an escrow account per O.C.G.A. § 48-6-76(b) may be distributed according to law.
+Please be advised that any taxpayer whose Protest and Claim for Refund is denied, in whole or in part, has the right to bring an action for refund of the amount so claimed and not approved against the collecting officer who received the payment and recorded the instrument.
+The action may be filed in either the Superior Court of the county in which the instrument was recorded or in the Georgia Tax Tribunal no later than 60 days from the date of the denial, and served pursuant to law.
+Sincerely, Frank M. O'Connell Francill.
+Comell.

-FOC/RJL/me

-cc: Clerk of Superior Court,
+FOC/RJL/me : Clerk of Superior Court.